glimmerjs/glimmer-website/src/guides/configuration.md

 ```js
 const containerElement = document.getElementById('app');

 ```

 to

 ```js
 const containerElement = document.getElementById('conference-speaker-app');

 ```

 Your host page can now hold multiple glimmer apps if you'd like.
 It can even point to other hosted scripts (that you trust) that other teams might host so you can get the latest updates without integration.
+This is assuming you have the same container element (`div#some-other-teams-hotel-finder-app`) that is registered in their `index.ts`.

 ```html
 <!-- ui/index.html -->